Incredible Beauty Accompanied By Incredible Stories

 …..and nothing else?

-In addition, I’ll share information bout the featured gem and the stories surrounding its history and the people who came into contact with it.
+In addition, I’ll share information about the featured gem and the stories surrounding its history and the people who encountered it.
 Some gems celebrate deep and abiding love.
 Others give us a peek into outrageous and eccentric lifestyles.
 And some reveal stories of deep sorrow and loss.

 Not only will subscribers have access to a downloadable PDF file of the pattern that you can print onto freezer paper on your ink-jet printer, we’ll also have the chance to meet live online so that I can share the gem’s story and lore.
 I will schedule 2 meetings — one during the weekday and one during the evening.
 The meeting will be recorded and posted in our private member webpage for you to review at your leisure if you weren’t able to join us for the live presentation.

 In addition, participants will also have access to a private Facebook group page where we can showcase our creations, ask questions, and share even more stories about gems and their histories.